15 Small Trees to Spruce Up Your Landscaping

 15. California Redbud (Cercis occidentalis)

-This is a gorgeous, flowering tree that offers visual interest every season of the year from the purple flowers you will enjoy in spring to the elegant silhouette of silvery branches in the winter.
-Redbuds grow up to 20 feet in height with an equivalent spread.
+This is a gorgeous, flowering tree that offers visual interest every season of the year from the magenta flowers you will enjoy in spring to the elegant silhouette of silvery branches in the winter.
+The flowers on California redbuds attract hummingbirds, bees, butterflies and other native pollinators, bringing more life into your backyard space.
 They prefer full sun or partial sun and are drought tolerant once established, but you will see more blooms in the spring if you give it a little extra water.